 Disc music boxes are equally scarce having been made between 1885 and 1905.
 They were made in a variety of qualities and sizes, playing discs of 6” diameter on up to huge machines playing 27” discs.
 The Germans and Americans dominated this market with only a small percentage of disc boxes produced in Switzerland.

 The advent of the phonograph was the death knell of the music box industry.
 After their tragic and sudden fall from grace, it is said that warehouses of music boxes were burned as they were then considered obsolete.
-We urge you to come to our showroom to enjoy these beauties, or see them online at www.solvangantiques.com.
+We urge you to visit us to see these beauties online at www.solvangantiques.com.